FZJ-JSC/JUBE/docs/advanced.rst

 Tagging
 ~~~~~~~

-:term:`Tagging <tagging>` is a easy way to hide selectable parts of your input file.
+:term:`Tagging <tagging>` is an easy way to hide selectable parts of your input file.

 The files used for this example can be found inside ``examples/tagging``.